Ahmed Thasmeen Ali: Party to new heights

 During Thasmeen's leadership he took DRP to a new height.
 Though DRP was defeated in the 2008 presidential election he managed to increase the party membership and made gains in the parliamentary election and local elections.

 With Thasmeen at the helm DRP secured more seats in the parliament than Nasheed's ruling MDP.
 This is a major victory to DRP, especially since this came during the honeymoon period of the new government.

-During the split of the party there was much criticism leveled to Mr. Thasmeen by Gayoom supporters accusing Thasmeen of the 2008 defeat.
+During the split of the party there was much criticism leveled to Thasmeen by Gayoom supporters accusing Thasmeen of the 2008 defeat.
 However, DRP issued a statement reflecting of the past success in elections under Thasmeen saying "we note with regret that the party was unable to win a single election under President Maumoon’s leadership when it was in the government".

-"One of the main reasons for DRP having to face one of its biggest defeats (2008 Presidential Election) and MDP coming to power and causing despair for most citizens was the fact that the whole presidential campaign was run by Gayoom’s eldest son Farish Maumoon as a family matter", said DRP statement.
+"One of the main reasons for DRP having to face one of its biggest defeats (2008 Presidential Election) and MDP coming to power and causing despair for most citizens was the fact that the whole presidential campaign was run by Gayoom’s eldest son Faris Maumoon as a family matter", said a DRP statement.
 However, the gains DRP made in the parliamentary election did not last long.
 With the internal conflict it took a toll on party in terms on numbers in the parliament and Gayoom formed a new political party.

 With the formation of PPM, DRP accused PPM of poaching members and later in the parliament it paved way for President Nasheed's MDP to gain majority on the floor.

 GMR Issue

-With the internal strife going on in DRP the Deputy Leader of DRP Mr. Umar Naseer alleged that Thasmeen and Speaker of the Parliament met GMR, new operator of Maldives International Airport, and the company had bribed them.
-Speaking to Miadhu daily Thasmeen said there is no reasonable motive for GMR to hold secret talks with him and the leasing of the airport came in a time when Peoples Majlis is tirelessly working on securing state assets.
+With the internal strife going on in DRP, the Deputy Leader of DRP Umar Naseer alleged that Thasmeen and Speaker of the Parliament met GMR, then new operator of Maldives International Airport, and the company had bribed them.
+Speaking to Miadhu Daily Thasmeen said there is no reasonable motive for GMR to hold secret talks with him and the leasing of the airport came in a time when People's Majlis is tirelessly working on securing state assets.
 Replying to a question on what can be done Thasmeen said "The matter is in judicial phase.
 Then what else can be done?
 It is impossible to hold demonstrations in the airport and cause strife there.
 Should we destroy the tourism industry of this country?”

-The Anti-Corruption Commission investigated the matter and questioned Mr. Umar Naseer and Mr. Gayoom and issued a report saying the commission was not provided with any solid evidence to make these allegations.
+The Anti-Corruption Commission investigated the matter and questioned Umar Naseer and Gayoom and issued a report saying the commission was not provided with any solid evidence to make these allegations.
 In his testimonies to ACC, the Honorary Leader of DRP, Gayyoom said that he was informed about the trip of Thasmeen and Shahid from the media and he got a SMS message stating the same.
 However, he said that he does not remember the sender.